 Hit it with salt, black and white pepper:

 Prepare the grill for high heat, two zone grilling with coals or burners blaring hot on one side and nothing on the other side.
-In this case, I used the upper rack of my Char-Broil TRU Infrared as the second zone.
+In this case, I used the upper rack of my Infrared Grill (which makes a MEAN steak) as the second zone.

 Place the steak on the hot side of the grill and rotate after 3-4 minutes 45 degrees to get those perfect grill marks: